Learning Through Service

-The clinic is run by Community Legal Aid (CLA), a private, nonprofit organization that provides civil legal assistance to low income residents in western Massachusetts.
-Students learn about the practice of law, and engage in community service by providing essential legal services to those in need.
-Students may choose to participate in the Housing Unit (Landlord-Tenant Law) or Legal Services Unit (Disability, Employment, Public Benefits, Family, and Immigration Law).
+Students are placed at Community Legal Aid (CLA), a private, non-profit organization that provides civil legal assistance to poor people and elders.
+While the Legal Aid Clinic allows students to learn about the real practice of law, it also gives them the opportunity to engage in community service by providing essential legal services to those in need.

 Real Estate Practicum

 Students are placed with practicing lawyers and title insurance companies to learn the ins and outs of real estate practice.
 Students work on matters involving deed descriptions and title searches, closings, zoning issues, condominium documents, appraisals, leases, and mortgages.

 Small Business Clinic

 Students provide legal services to local small businesses.
 Law students work on start-up transactional legal matters, including choice-of-entity, employment policies, contract drafting, regulatory compliance, and intellectual property issues.
 The clinic acts as a catalyst for economic development in western Massachusetts.

 Judicial, Public Interest, Government, and Private Sector Opportunities